DENGYONGZHEN/devops-space/DOP-C02 catogried.md

 > - **Proactive controls** (a feature of AWS Control Tower) allow you to **prevent non-compliant resources from being created** in the first place.
 > - **CloudFormation hooks** can intercept CloudFormation requests and **enforce encryption policies before the S3 bucket is created**.

-#### 🎈Question #198
+#### 🎈?Question #198

 A company uses Amazon RDS for all databases in its AWS accounts.
 The company uses AWS Control Tower to build a landing zone that has an audit and logging account.
 All databases must be encrypted at rest for compliance reasons.
-The company's security engineer needs to **receive notification about any noncompliant databases that are in the company’s accounts.**
+The company's security engineer needs to **receive notification about any <mark>noncompliant</mark> databases that are in the company’s accounts.**

 Which solution will meet these requirements with the MOST operational efficiency?